-New month, new edition of DEXMA Partner Spotlight!
-For this 5th edition we’re excited to introduce Energetips, a full-stack energy consulting firm for business.
+New month, the new edition of DEXMA Partner Spotlight!
+For this 5th edition, we’re excited to introduce Energetips, a full-stack energy consulting firm for business.

 Energetips specialises in energy management and energy efficiency projects led by a multidisciplinary and dynamic team.
 Their energy efficiency projects have been carried out in a wide range of sectors, including industrial manufacturing, hotels and restaurants, education, sports facilities and retail chains.